 Morbid obesity (obesity) and the resulting so-called non-communicable diseases (diabetes, cardiovascular diseases) can be caused by numerous factors.
 In addition to a less active lifestyle or genetic disposition, a permanently positive energy balance, so higher energy intake with low energy consumption, is certainly jointly responsible.
 It is clear, however, that in a balanced diet, neither sugar makes you sick, nor does protein or fat.

 Even those who like to eat sweet food often, do not automatically develop diabetics.
 Diabetes, more specifically type 2 diabetes, is one of the most common lifestyle diseases of our times.
 People who are overweight and do little exercise have a significantly higher risk of developing this form of diabetes.

-According to the Austrian Diabetes Association1, the most effective means of preventing type 2 diabetes is a change in diet and physical activity.
+According to the Austrian Diabetes Association, the most effective means of preventing type 2 diabetes is a change in diet and physical activity.
 Diabetics can source between 45 and 60% of their entire energy requirements in the form of carbohydrates.
 Preference should be given to vegetables, wholemeal products, pulses and fruit.

 The strict avoidance of sugar is no longer recommended.
 However, sugar should not make up more than 10% of total energy consumed.
-This is in line with the current WHO guideline (recommendation: 50g, restricted recommendation: 25g)2 1 Diabetes Mellitus, Practical Guidelines 2016 2 World Health Organization (2015): Sugar intake for adults and children
+This is in line with the current WHO guideline (recommendation: 50g, restricted recommendation: 25g)

+Diabetes Mellitus.
+Practical Guidelines 2016 World Health Organization (2015): Sugar intake for adults and children

 OUR SUGAR PRODUCTS

 The sugar produced in AGRANA's sugar refineries is sold to consumers under country-specific brands.
 Both attractive packaging designs and consistently high quality levels are the keys to the success of our sugar brands.
 With so many different varieties, consumers are simply spoilt for choice.

 SUGAR AND ITS MANY FORMS

-Presses are used to create the various sugar cube varieties and the so-called 'Zuckerhut'.
-Grinding is used to make icing, powder and baking sugar.
+Presses are used to create the various sugar cube varieties.
+Grinding is used to make icing and powder sugar.
+Baking sugar is made by sieving.
 Caster sugar is particularly fine icing sugar which doesn't form lumps and doesn't melt even on warm pastries and cakes.
 Besides sugar, gelling sugar also contains pectin, as a gelling aid, and citric acid.
 White and brown rock sugar is made from a top quality sugar solution by means of a slow crystallisation process.
-In response to numerous customer requests, our range of organic products has been extended last year.
-In addition to our organic crystallised and organic 2:1 gelling sugars, an organic icing sugar has also been launched.
-The product range is rounded off by our cane sugar varieties such as crystallised brown cane sugar, brown sugar, organic coconut blossom sugar and our brown sugar sachets; all products which are manufactured for AGRANA in accordance with Fairtrade standards.
+The organic range include organic crystallised and organic 2:1 gelling sugar as well as organic icing sugar.
+Our organic products meets the criteria of BIO AUSTRIA quality, whose criteria go beyond the legal requirements of the EU organic regulation.
+AGRANA relies on Fairtrade standards for all cane sugar products.
+The product range called "Sugars of the World" includes crystallised brown cane sugar, brown cane sugar cubes and brown cane sugar sticks.
+Since 2022, the sugar sticks have been sustainable packaged in cardboard.
+The paper-based stick packaging is now 100 percent recyclable.
 A wide range of special sugar varieties is produced for the food processing industry.

-SUGAR FOR

-INDUSTRIAL PROCESSING
+SUGAR FOR INDUSTRIAL PROCESSING

 - > Pastries

 - > Confectionery

-- > Dairy products
+- Dairy products

 - > Preserves

 - > Fruit processing

 - > Drinks

-ORGANIC SUGAR FOR INDUSTRY AND FND CONSUMERS
+ORGANIC SUGAR FOR INDUSTRY, GASTRONOMY AND END CONSUMERS

 - > Organic crystallised sugar

-- > Organic gelling sugar
+- Organic gelling sugar

 - > Organic icing sugar

+- > Organic beet sugar sticks

 FOR END CONSUMERS

 - > Sugar cubes in different shapes and sizes

 - > Crystallised and Fine crystallised sugar

 - > Powder, Icing and Baking sugar

-- > Sugar tin
+- Sugar tin

-- > Caster sugar ans Sugar crystals
+- > Caster sugar and Sugar crystals

-- > Gelling and Syrup sugar
+- Gelling and Syrup sugar

 - > White and brown rock candy

-- > Brown sugar
+- Brown sugar

 - > Yellow sugar

-- > Cane sugar ("Fair Trade"-certified)
+- Cane sugar ("Fair Trade"-certified)